 Q: Will my portrait be retouched?

-I will send an edit of the shoot to you, these will be unretouched or colour graded.
-From this edit you will choose how ever many we agreed the commission meeting, these are the ones I will retouch if any is required.
-The digital retouch will be sensitively done and will only remove any blemishes, stray hairs etc. to make sure that you still look like yourself on a good day.
+Initially I will send an edit of the shoot to you, these will be unretouched or colour graded.
+From this edit you will choose how ever many shots we agreed at the commission meeting and these are the ones I will retouch, (if any is required).
+The digital retouch will be sensitively done, and will only remove blemishes, stray hairs etc. to make sure that you still look like yourself on a good day.

 Q: How will the portraits be delivered?

 I usually deliver the images electronically via WeTransfer.
 However if you require a different mode of delivery I will obviously accommodate.